anacarolcortez/anacarolcortez/README.md

 - :mailbox: How to reach me: anaccortez85@gmail.com
 - :grin: More about me: https://www.linkedin.com/in/ana-carol-c-447047192/

-This github repository is my notebook.
-I publish projects I had developed to practice programming skills I've done during courses and workshops.
+This github repository is like my notebook.
+I only use it to practice programming skills.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">